Russia–NATO relations: NATO-Russia Council

 Notably, on a press conference on 28 May 2002 NATO Summit, president Putin was asked about Ukraine's intention to join NATO and answered that "our position on expansion of NATO is known, but Ukraine should not stand aside of the global processes to strengthen the world security and, as a sovereign country, it's able to make its own choices in ensuring its security".
 He also added he "doesn't see anything controversial or hostile" in Ukraine's plans.
+NRC was officially dissolved on 3 December 2025.

 Downturn in relations (2005–2013)

 NATO–Russia relations took a downturn during the second presidential term of Russian president Putin, following the Ukrainian Orange Revolution in 2004–2005 and the Russo-Georgian War in 2008.
 Against these headwinds, calls from within the ranks of the US military to increase collaboration fell on hard ground.
 In this period, Russia undertook several hostile trade actions against Ukraine (see #Trade and economy below).
 Several highly-publicised murders of Putin's opponents also occurred in that period, marking his increasingly authoritarian rule (see #Ideology and propaganda below).